Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "...Surely that’s good?"

 "If he got angry, there’d be somethin’ I could work on an’ improve.
-If he’s understanding… ain’t nothin’ we coulda done different.
+If he’s understanding... ain’t nothin’ we coulda done different.
 An’ there ain’t nothin’ worse than bein’ completely useless."

-That was… weirdly logical.
+That was... weirdly logical.
 And it rather changed Wrythwynw’s perspective on her own report to her superiors.
 Hopefully they hadn’t grown *too* used to victory.

 ...And hopefully Henenwgwyr and her House wouldn’t seize too hard on this failure as a chance to inveigle themselves back into the political mainstream.
 A naive hope, that.

-"So… what do we do now?" she asked instead.
+"So... what do we do now?" she asked instead.

 Orno glanced off-screen at something she couldn’t see.
 Maybe the Gaoians had better sensors, because he watched attentively for a few seconds with his ears up, then sagged, shook his head, and offered her a complex expression that her console interpreted as a medley of resignation and melancholy.

 "We make our reports, and see what happens," he said.
-"But somehow, I think the Hunters might fight back after this…"
+"But somehow, I think the Hunters might fight back after this..."

 He reached forward to close the conversation, and paused just before his claw reached the button. "...Good luck," he added, and closed comms.